mattermost/docs/source/configure/email-templates.rst

 Mattermost has a few email templates that are sent out when a specific event occurs.
 Most of the time these templates do not need to be modified.
-In case of additional modifications are necessary, all available props in each email are listed below.
+In case additional modifications are necessary, all available props in each email are listed below.
 The 'Content'-Field is just to give a quick description of the prop.
 Please check the i18n strings for the exact wording.

 The email templates are located in the Mattermost server directory in the ``templates`` folder.